James Weller Ladbroke: Death and legacy

 Ladbroke died at his house at Petworth, Sussex on 16 March 1847.
 His Notting Hill estate by this time brought in an annual revenue of around £3,000 in ground rents, a significant sum at the time.
-He had married Caroline Raikes on 26 May 1803 at St Mary de Crypt, Gloucester, and had one daughter, Caroline (born 26 Mar 1804, Caldon, Surrey), who married Rev. Henry Danvers Clarke, MA, uncle of Stanley Calvert Clarke.
-They had three children: Henry Weller Ladbroke Clarke (born about 1933, married 04 Jan 1855 Laura Frances Mary Agnes Morris "Florence Lancia", a famous operatic soprano of the times, and died after 1863 without children), Emily Georgina Clarke (born 25 Sep 1835, married 10 Nov 1857 Constanzo, Marquess del Carretto de Mombaldone, and had one daughter, Gertrude, who married Prince Emmanuele Gonzaga and left descendants) and Augustus Stanley Clarke (born 27 Feb 1837, died 1885 unmarried).
+He had married Caroline Raikes on 26 May 1803 at St Mary de Crypt, Gloucester, and had one daughter, Caroline (born 26 March 1804, Caldon, Surrey), who married Rev. Henry Danvers Clarke, MA, uncle of Stanley Calvert Clarke.
+They had three children: Henry Weller Ladbroke Clarke (born about 1833, married 4 January 1855 Laura Frances Mary Agnes Morris "Florence Lancia", a famous operatic soprano of the times, and died after 1863 without children), Emily Georgina Clarke (born 25 September 1835, married 10 November 1857 Constanzo, Marquess del Carretto de Mombaldone, and had one daughter, Gertrude, who married Prince Emmanuele Gonzaga and left descendants) and Augustus Stanley Clarke (born 27 February 1837, died 1885 unmarried).

 James Weller Ladbroke's heir was a distant cousin named Felix Ladbroke of Headley, Surrey, who found himself in possession of absolute title to the estate.

 Many streets in Notting Hill still bear the Ladbroke name today, including Ladbroke Grove and Ladbroke Square.
-The former Ladbroke estate is now a conservation area, and the Ladbroke Association, a local non-profit group with around 400 members, is dedicated to preserving and maintaining its architectural integrity.
+The former Ladbroke estate is now a conservation area, and the Ladbroke Association is dedicated to preserving and maintaining its architectural integrity.